yggdrasilts/axiosfit/CONTRIBUTING.md

    Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-8. Push your branch to Gitlab:
+8. Push your branch to Github:

    ```shell
    git push origin my-fix-branch
    ```

-9. In Gitlab, send a merge request to `axiosfit:master`.
+9. In Github, send a pull request to `axiosfit:master`.

 - If we suggest changes then:

   - Make the required updates.
   - Re-run the Axiosfit test suites to ensure tests are still passing.
-  - Rebase your branch and force push to your Gitlab repository (this will update your Merge Request):
+  - Rebase your branch and force push to your Github repository (this will update your Pull Request):

     ```shell
     git rebase master -i